zzcqz/WaveTS/README.md

-# WaveTS: Wavelet MLPs Are More Efficient for Time Series Forecasting
+# Wavelet Mixture of Experts for Time Series Forecasting

 This repository is the official implementation of WaveTS.